Nawaz Sharif: National security and defence policy

-Seven members of the Tehrik-i-Taliban Pakistan conducted a terrorist attack on a public school in the city of Peshawar on 16 December, killing over 130 children in Pakistan's deadliest terrorist attack.
+Seven members of the Pakistani Taliban conducted a terrorist attack on a public school in the city of Peshawar on 16 December, killing over 130 children in Pakistan's deadliest terrorist attack.
 In response to the attack, Nawaz – with consultation from all political parties – devised a 20-point National Action Plan which included continued execution of convicted terrorists, establishment of special military courts for two years and regulation of madrasas.

 Based on the National Action Plan, the government made 32,347 arrests in 28,826 operations conducted across the country from 24 December 2014 to 25 March 2015.
-During the same period, Pakistan deported 18,855 Afghan refugees while the Federal Investigation Agency (FIA) registered 64 cases for money transfer through Hawala, arrested 83 people and recovered million.
+During the same period, Pakistan deported 18,855 Afghan refugees while the Federal Investigation Agency (FIA) registered 64 cases for money transfer through hawala, arrested 83 people and recovered million.
 In total, 351 actionable calls were received on the anti-terror helpline and National Database and Registration Authority verified 59.47 million SIMs.
 On 28 March 2016, a suicide attack by the Jamaat-ul-Ahrar at a park in Lahore killed 70 people on the evening of Easter Sunday.
 Analysts believed that Nawaz's desire to maintain stability in Punjab led him to turn a blind eye towards groups operating there.
 Following the attack, Pakistan detained more than 5,000 suspects and made 216 arrests.

 Karachi operation

-The Sharif government launched a ranger-led operation on 5 September 2013 in Karachi, aimed at removing crime and terrorism from the metropolis.
-During the first phase, which lasted until 10 August 2015, rangers reported to have conducted 5,795 raids during which they had apprehended 10,353 suspects and recovered 7,312 weapons.
-Prominent among the raids were the 11 March raid on the Muttahida Qaumi Movement (MQM) headquarters Nine Zero and the offices of Sindh Building Control Authority (SBCA).
+The Sharif government launched a Pakistan Rangers-led operation on 5 September 2013 in Karachi, aimed at removing crime and terrorism from the metropolis.
+During the first phase, which lasted until 10 August 2015, Rangers were reported to have conducted 5,795 raids during which they had apprehended 10,353 suspects and recovered 7,312 weapons.
+Prominent among the raids were 11 March raid on the Muttahida Qaumi Movement (MQM) headquarters Nine Zero and the offices of Sindh Building Control Authority (SBCA).
 The first phase also saw a total of 826 terrorists, 334 target killers, and 296 extortionists arrested.
 The Rangers expanded their mandate to kidnappers, and arrested 82 abductors and secured the release of 49 captives.
 The report stated that targeted killing in the city had dropped by over 80%.
 On 23 August 2016, officials claimed that they had arrested 654 target killers affiliated with the Muttahida Qaumi Movement's (MQM) armed wing since 4 September 2013.

 Karachi will be made a crime-free city and the operation will continue to achieve the objective.
 We are going ahead without being deterred by the incidents happening there.
 The crime rate of extortion and kidnapping is falling down in the city.